 While most beach holidays involve barely moving from a lounger and eating all the food, a bootcamp abroad is a great way to take advantage of the sunshine while supercharging your health and fitness levels.
-Our resident nutritionist Sarah Macklin recently headed to The Body Camp fitness retreat in Ibiza, and while she would recommend it to all, if you’re not able to book yourself a space, then she's revealing the six lessons she learnt at the retreat that she will be carrying on back home.
-Keep scrolling to find out how you can incorporate a bootcamp lifestyle into your own day to day…
+Our resident nutritionist Sarah Macklin headed to The Body Camp fitness retreat in Ibiza, and while she would recommend it to all, if you’re not able to book yourself a space, then she's revealing the six lessons she learned at the retreat that she will be carrying on back home.

 We spend much of our lives in our own head, but The Body Camp encouraged me to connect with other people.
 I was meant to be attending the body camp with my brother, only to hear from him the day before that he injured his back badly and was currently laid up in a back brace.
 I was, for the first time ever, going on holiday by myself.
 I travel a lot on my own with work, but this was the first time I was having a full seven days of “me” time.
 A little apprehensive but also excited, I headed for Ibiza.

-The body camp had a “phone box” where every meal time all phones had to be placed firmly in a box on the table, encouraging everyone to engage in conversation.
+The body camp had a “phone box” where every mealtime all phones had to be placed firmly in a box on the table, encouraging everyone to engage in conversation.
 This is something I LOVED.
-There is nothing more frustrating whilst having dinner for someone to be on the phone.
+There is nothing more frustrating than having dinner with someone who is constantly on their phone.
 We focused much more on what we were eating and how much, as well as connecting with each other.
 Now at home, a phone box will firmly sit on my kitchen table.